 The Repsol logo symbolizes the company’s commitment to continuous development and progress.
-The stylized image of the sun, the sea, and the horizon line is a symbolic reference to the geographic features of the brand’s location.
-The brightness, precision, and graphics style characterize the brand’s activities.
+The stylized image of the sun, sea, and horizon line is a symbolic reference to the geographical features of the brand’s location.
+Brightness, precision, and graphic style characterize the brand’s activities.

 Repsol: Brand overview